-You may install 256 MB, 512 MB, 1 GB and 2 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.
+You may install 256MB, 512MB, 1GB and 2GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, we recommend that you obtain memory modules from the same vendor. - Due to the memory address limitation on 32-bit Windows OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
-For effective use of memory, we recommend that you install a 64-bit Windows OS when having 4GB or more memory installed on the motherboard. - · This motherboard does not support memory modules made up of 128 Mb chips.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to the memory address limitation on 32-bit Windows OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
+For effective use of memory, we recommend that you install a 64-bit Windows OS when having 4GB or more memory installed on the motherboard. - Due to chipset limitation, this motherboard only supports up to the total of four ranks (four sides in total) of RAM at max. - This motherboard does not support DIMMs made up of 256 megabit (Mb) chips or less.